MicrosoftDocs/Viva/Viva/glint/setup/glint-teams-previews.md

 Preview Microsoft Teams survey notifications (invites, reminders, results notifications) and Nudges in the Microsoft Viva Glint app.
 When Viva Glint admins enable Microsoft Teams in General Settings, admins can enable, disable, and preview Microsoft Teams as a communication channel in survey programs and Nudges.
 To enable Microsoft Teams for Viva Glint, see: [Use Microsoft Teams for Viva Glint](glint-teams.md)

 > [!NOTE]
-> Always-On surveys don’t include a Communications section or any notifications.
+> - Always-On surveys don’t include a Communications section or any notifications.
 Emails and Microsoft Teams messages aren’t available for this survey type.
+> - Glint users who have Microsoft Teams licenses can add Viva Glint in the Microsoft Teams app.

 ## Preview survey notifications